open-mmlab/Amphion/models/svc/vevosing/README.md

 }
 ```

-If you use the VevoSing pre-trained models or training recipe of Amphion, please also cite:
+If you use the Vevo1.5 pre-trained models or training recipe of Amphion, please also cite:

 ```bibtex
 @article{amphion2,